Anthem to Launch Its Own Pharmacy-Benefit Manager--2nd Update

-Anthem Inc. said it would launch its own pharmacy-benefit manager, serviced by CVS Health Corp., in 2020 after the conclusion of its current contract with Express Scripts Holding Co.
+Anthem Inc. said it would launch its own pharmacy-benefit manager, dealing a blow to partner Express Scripts Holding Co. and further reshuffling a sector under growing pressure to reduce costs and bolster transparency.

 Continue Reading Below